 Silence is acquiescence

 Don’t be an Ostrich

-But we can’t afford do that.
-Because to if we don’t make it clear that we are appalled, “the powers that be” (as my Uncle Joe used to call the people in charge), will think we’re okay with it all.
-Which we’re not.
+But we can’t afford to do that.
+Becauseif we don’t make it clear that we are appalled, “the powers that be” (as my Uncle Joe used to call the people in charge), will think we’re okay with it all.
+Which the vast majority of us (according to poll after poll) are not.

+Silence is acquiescence